johnclyde/acorn/README.md

 ## Code Overview

 The guts of Acorn are written in Rust.
-Those files are [here](./src).
+Those files are mostly [here](./src).

-If you'd like to add something new to the language, the best way to start might be to make sure it parses, by adding a new [environment test](./src/tests/environment_test.rs).
+If you'd like to add something new to the language, the best way to start might be to make sure it parses, by adding a new [environment test](./tests/environment_test.rs).
 Then run the tests with `cargo test -q`, you'll see where it fails, and you can proceed from there.
-The next step is to make sure it behaves like you want, by adding a new [prover test](./src/tests/prover_test.rs).
+The next step is to make sure it behaves like you want, by adding a new [prover test](./tests/prover_test.rs).

 Other interesting parts of the code: